OpenBB-finance/OpenBB/CONTRIBUTING.md

 - `os.path.dirname(os.path.abspath(__file__))` corresponds to the directory path
   - This is important when `export folder` selected is the default because the data gets stored based on where it is called.
   - If this is called from a `common` folder, we can use `os.path.dirname(os.path.abspath(__file__)).replace("common", "stocks")` insteaad
-- `"contracts"` corresponds to the name of the exported file (+ unique datetime) if the user doesn't provide one
+- `"pt"` corresponds to the name of the exported file (+ unique datetime) if the user doesn't provide one
-- `df_contracts` corresponds to the dataframe with data.
+- `df_analyst_data` corresponds to the dataframe with data.
+- `sheet_name` corresponds to the name of the sheet in the excel file.
-- `figure=fig_contracts` corresponds to the figure to be exported as an image or pdf.
+- `fig` corresponds to the figure to be exported as an image or pdf.

 If `export_allowed=EXPORT_BOTH_RAW_DATA_AND_FIGURES` in `parse_known_args_and_warn`, valid examples are: